opensearch-project/documentation-website/_install-and-configure/configuring-opensearch/discovery-gateway-settings.md

 ## Gateway settings

-The local gateway stores cluster state and shard data which is used when a cluster is restarted.
+The local gateway stores cluster state and shard data that is used when a cluster is restarted.
 OpenSearch supports the following local gateway settings:

 - `gateway.recover_after_nodes` (Static, integer): After a full cluster restart, the number of nodes that must join the cluster before recovery can begin.